 the scattering plane is needed, giving:

-where and are the electron and individual ion susceptibilities and and the
+and are the electron and individual ion susceptibilities and

 number of electrons from the i-th ion and the total number of electrons, respectively.